lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 java -jar /input/otsubinarization.jar ${inputImage} ${outputFolder}
 ```
-And remember we will have to put the JAR file to `/input/otsubinarization.jar`
+And remember we will have to put the jar file to `/input/otsubinarization.jar`

 ## 3. Create the Docker Image for the method